mozilla-rally/rally-study-01/DATA_SCHEMA.md

 The schema for validating reported data is available [here](#FIXME).

-the `schema/` directory has two relevant components:
+The `schema/` directory has two relevant components:

 1. a script that generates the final schema, `generate-schema.mjs`.
 To generate the schema, run `npm run build:schema`.
 2. the last-generated schema, `meaasurements.1.schema.json`.